-Shortly after their arrival at Alexandria the five NCOs were joined by Sergeant Magnus Mac Hagbo of Seattle, Washington.
+Shortly after their arrival at Alexandria, the five NCOs were joined by Sergeant Magnus Mac Hagbo of Seattle, Washington.
 Tom Sowell recalled, "Mac was a good old Norwegian.
-He was real witty.
+He was really witty.
 I wouldn't want to describe his sense of humor on the radio, but he was very intelligent."* Mack would become the bomber's Tail Gunner, the loneliest place in the airship.

-Just how much these ten men learned not only to work together, but to develop a mutual respect for each other, gives unusual understanding to the incredible actions that would in one single air mission, make them the most decorated air crew in Eighth Air Force History.
+Just how much these ten men learned not only to work together but to develop mutual respect for each other, gives unusual understanding to the incredible actions that would in one single air mission, make them the most decorated aircrew in Eighth Air Force History.
 Of their team leader, Russell Robinson recalled,